 The Lancashire Clinical Trials Unit was launched in 2014, focusing on research in the treatment of patients with complex needs.
 The Health Research Methodology and Implementation Hub (HERMI) consists of staff with expertise in core areas of applied health research (statistics, trial design, epidemiology, systematic review, implementation science), and a virtual team with expertise in health economics, informatics, user engagement and qualitative research.
 Together with staff from the Research Support Team, the Clinical Trials Unit and laboratory-based facilities, Hub members support research and review design, data management and analysis in projects in all research themes.

 Visit our Research home page for more information.

 The Faculty provides a range of innovation activities in response to the needs of partner provider organisations, through bespoke training, workshops, consultancy, service evaluations, audits, contract research and international conferences.
-The Faculty has been successful in gaining funding from regional, national and European funding agencies, Northwest Development Agency innovation vouchers for projects with commercial companies and nationally funded Knowledge Transfer Partnerships, involving collaborative work with NHS Trusts, voluntary sector, charitable organisations and commercial companies.
+The Faculty has been successful in gaining funding from regional, national and European funding agencies, Innovation Agency vouchers for projects with commercial companies and nationally funded Knowledge Transfer Partnerships, involving collaborative work with NHS Trusts, voluntary sector, charitable organisations and commercial companies.